Naming taboo: In history

 The custom of naming taboo had a built-in contradiction: without knowing what the emperors' names were, one could hardly be expected to avoid them, thus somehow the emperors' names had to be informally transmitted to the populace to allow them to take cognizance of and thus avoid using said characters.
-In one famous incident in 435, during the Northern Wei Dynasty, Goguryeo ambassadors made a formal request that the imperial government issue them a document containing the emperors' names so that they could avoid offending the emperor while submitting their king's petition.
+In one famous incident in 435, during the Northern Wei dynasty, Goguryeo ambassadors made a formal request that the imperial government issue them a document containing the emperors' names so that they could avoid offending the emperor while submitting their king's petition.
 Emperor Taiwu of Northern Wei agreed and issued them such a document.
 However, the mechanism of how the regular populace would be able to learn the emperors' names remained generally unclear throughout Chinese history.

 This taboo is important to keep in mind when studying ancient historical texts from the cultural sphere, as historical characters and/or locations may be renamed if they happen to share a name with the emperor in power (or previous emperors of the same dynasty) when the text was written.
 Thus, the study of naming taboos can also help date an ancient text.

 In other countries

+Japan

 Japan was also influenced by the naming taboo.
-In modern Japan, it concerns only the successive Emperors.
-For example, whether oral or written, people only refer to the reigning Emperor as Tennō Heika (天皇陛下; his Majesty the Emperor) or Kinjō Heika (今上陛下; his current Majesty).
+In modern Japan, it concerns only the successive emperors.
+For example, whether oral or written, people only refer to the reigning emperor as Tennō Heika (天皇陛下; his Majesty the Emperor) or Kinjō Heika (今上陛下; his current Majesty).